Join Us!

 -

-This is for families traveling from South of Nevada City area.
+This is for families traveling from North of Nevada City area.

-For parents traveling from further away (more than 6 hours from Madeline, CA) - Drop your teen at Burton in Nevada City on Saturday July 20th 4-6 pm.
+For parents traveling from further north, drop your teen at Burton in Nevada City on Saturday July 20th 4-6 pm.
 We can arrange carpooling from there on Sunday to the site.

 Space is limited for 4EEE shuttling Teens to/from Burton.
 Please contact us soon to ensure we have enough seats available.